 DACVS Board Certified Surgeon and AAHA Accredited Hospital

 All orthopedic procedures (including TPLOs and TTAs) at Bernardo Heights Veterinary Hospital are performed by Dr Daniel J Frankel, DVM, MS, Diplomate of the American College of Veterinary Surgeons (DACVS).
 Being a board certified veterinary surgeon, you can be assured that he has demonstrated his commitment to providing the best quaility surgical care for your pet, through a rigorous surgical residency program, research, surgical board examination, and ongoing continuing education.
 This commitment shows, as we have a very long track record of excellent outcomes with Dr Frankel.
 To learn more about Dr Frankel, visit his website.
 To learn more about board certified surgeons, please visit the American College of Veterinary Surgeons (ACVS) webpage.

 In addition to the excellent surgical care provided by Dr Frankel, you may have full confidence that Bernardo Heights Veterinary Hospital is AAHA Accredited.
-This means that we have committed to the highest standard of care and have demonstrated that through adherance to the standards and passing periodic comprehensive on site evaluations.
+This means that we have committed to the highest standard of care and have demonstrated that through adherance to the standards and passing periodic comprehensive on site and off site evaluations.
 Only 12-15% of veterinary hospitals in the US and Canada are accredited by AAHA, so we are very proud of this, and we know that it makes a difference in the overall quality of care that we provide to your pet, surgery included.
 For more details about the benefits of doing your procedure in an AAHA certified hospital, see the AAHA webpage.

 In summary, we promise to communicate with you throughout the process, and make your pet's surgery as stress-free, pain free, and beneficial as possible.